OpenZeppelin/compound-monitoring/defender/README.md

 ### Use of Jest

 This code uses Jest to override several modules (`axios`, `ethers`, and `defender-relay-client`) to mock their actions and avoid performing interactions with the blockchain or the Internet.
-This approach allows us to simplify testing by simulating all external data sources and then verifying that Autotasks perform the functions we expect.
+This approach allows us to simplify testing by simulating all external data sources and then verify that Autotasks perform the functions we expect.

 ### Serverless Migration status